mil/foo-wm/README.md

 Updates the layout of the current container.
 Currenly only vertical and horizontal layouts are supported, although future layouts planned include: floating, max, and tabbed.

 ### view [parent/child]
-Controls the view of the screen.
+Controls the view of the screen. [*parent*] sets the view to the parent of the current view. [*child*] sets the view to the next child approximating the focused node.
+Switching the focus node allows you to view / zoom in on different nodes.

 ### focus